 It is a day to raise awareness of the genetic condition.

 This year, the theme of World Down's Syndrome Day is leave no one behind, to promote support for making sure that people with the condition have the opportunity to live as fulfilling lives as anybody else and are treated equally.

 One of the ways that the day is marked is by people wearing colourful socks, so if you see somebody out today in colourful socks, this might be why.

 Read on to find out more about the condition and let us know in the comments if you're doing anything to raise awareness today!

-Down's syndrome is a genetic condition which can affect a child's learning and physical features.
+Down's syndrome is a genetic condition which typically affects someone's learning and physical features.

-Most people with Down's syndrome walk and talk, go to ordinary schools, play sport and lead a fairly typical life.
+The majority of people with the condition walk and talk, go to ordinary schools, play sport if they wish and lead a fairly typical life.

 It occurs completely by chance in all races, in all countries across the world.

 Down's syndrome is a genetic condition, which means it is caused by something in a person's genes.

 Our bodies are made up of billions of tiny cells, and each cells contains genes.
 Genes are grouped together in structures called chromosomes.